Skip to content

 Network Devices & Configuration

-Unlike block and character devices, network devices are not associated with special device files, also known as device nodes.
-Rather than having associated entries in the /dev directory, they are known by their names.
+Unlike block and character devices, network devices are not associated with special device files in /dev.
+Instead they are known by their names.

-2. Incorporating Firmware or BIOS provided PCI Express hotplug slot index numbers.
-Example: ens1
+2. Firmware/BIOS PCI Express hotplug slot index - ens1

 Terminal window